 Financial Support: With available funds, the clinic would be able to hire additional paid personnel, allowing them to accept more new patients each week and reduce waiting time for visits.
 In order to continue providing the highest level of medical care possible, we also need funds to purchase and provide medicines and other non-reusable equipment.

-For more information or to make a donation, call us at 817-277-9597.
+For more information or to make a financial donation, call us at 817-277-6620.
 For your convenience, we also accept online donations.

 The clinic is located at the Mission Arlington main offices and opens to see patients on a first come/first serve basis at 9:00am Monday - Friday, and at 6:00pm on Tuesdays.
 When volunteer doctors are available, the clinic will be open at other times as well.